 Poster Hints for Miami Undergraduate Research Forum

-Undergraduate Research Forum poster presenter are invited to attend this workshop.
+Undergraduate Research Forum poster presenter are invited to attend.
 You will learn tips for creating posters that clearly convey your research project to your audience.

 Getting your Poster Printed at the Miami Print Center

 Location: Miami Print Center in Hughes Hall (Third Floor)